bodhi-root/metalsmythe/README.md

 This project also includes a GitHub Actions workflow to automatically build the website and commit the result to a branch named "gh-pages".
 This branch can then be used to serve your website through GitHub pages.
 (See [Quickstart Guide](https://docs.github.com/en/pages/quickstart) for isntructions on setting this up.)

-If you want to enable this in your project just copy the ```.github``` directory to your project and modify ```.github/actions/github-pages/Dockerfile``` to use your name as the maintainer instead of mine.
+If you want to enable this in your project, you will need to:

+1. Copy the ```.github``` directory to your project and modify ```.github/actions/github-pages/Dockerfile``` to use your name as the maintainer instead of mine.
+2. Create an empty branch named in your project named "gh-pages"
+3. Setup your project to serve GitHub pages from this branch.
+4. Make sure that your Workflow has permissions to write to your repo when run.
+(Default workflow permissions are managed in project settings under "Code and Automation > Actions > Workflow Permissions".)
+5. Modify the line in ```.github/workflows/build-and-deploy.yml``` that says ```python build.py --prefix /metalsmythe``` to use the prefix for your website.

 ## Vivian Smith-Smythe-Smith